circleci/circleci-docs/jekyll/_cci2/workflows.md

 ```

 The dependencies are defined by setting the `requires:` key as shown.
 The `deploy:` job will not run until the `build` and `test1` and `test2` jobs complete successfully.
 A job must wait until all upstream jobs in the dependency graph have run.
 So, the `deploy` job waits for the `test2` job, the `test2` job waits for the `test1` job and the `test1` job waits for the `build` job.

-The Workflows feature also enables you to limit the job execution to a branch with the `filters` key.
-See the Branch-Level Job Execution section for instructions.

 ## Running a Workflow from a Failed Job